mlrun/mlrun/docs/projects/create-load-import-project.md

 ```

-When projects are saved a `project.yaml` file with project definitions is written to the context dir (alternatively we
+When projects are saved a `project.yaml` file with project definitions is written to the `context` dir.
+Alternatively you
-can manually create the `project.yaml` file and load it using `load_project()` or the `from_template` parameter).
+can manually create the `project.yaml` file and load it using `load_project()` or the `from_template` parameter.
-the generated `project.yaml` for the above project will look like:
+The generated `project.yaml` for the above project looks like:

 ```yaml
 kind: project